 Ruth: Deep Dive

-The book of Ruth is undoubtedly about loyalty and is displayed in the two main characters.
-During her trials and loss, Ruth remained faithful to Naomi and at the same time Boaz’s loyalty to Ruth despite the fact that she was a Moabite woman and not of the Tribe of Israel is commendable.
-Especially when you understand that the Moabites were considered enemies of the Jews because of the way they treated Israel during their pilgrim journey from Egypt to Canaan (Deuteronomy 23:3-6; Numbers 22-25), yet an Israelite became her Kinsman Redeemer (Ruth 2:20, 3:9, 4:14).
-Loyalty is the focus of much of this book, however, what we are going to focus on for the purpose of this Deep Dive is not necessarily their loyalty, but instead how that loyalty points to or foreshadowed the work of God and how He is at work in our lives.
+The Book of Ruth is undoubtedly about loyalty and is displayed in the two main characters.
+During her trials and loss, Ruth remained faithful to Naomi and, at the same time, Boaz’s loyalty to Ruth – despite the fact that she was a Moabite woman and not of the Tribe of Israel – is especially commendable when you understand that the Moabites were considered enemies of the Jews because of the way they treated Israel during their pilgrim journey from Egypt to Canaan (Deuteronomy 23:3-6; Numbers 22-25).
+Yet, an Israelite became Ruth’s Kinsman Redeemer (Ruth 2:20, 3:9, 4:14).
+Loyalty is the focus of much of this book, however, what we are going to focus on for the purpose of this Deep Dive is not necessarily their loyalty, but how that loyalty points to or foreshadows the work of God and how He is at work in our lives.

-What is interesting though is that God is hardly mentioned in the Book of Ruth, and as one reads through the first half of this book, it is easy to ask the question “where was God in the midst of all this suffering?”
-In fact, when Naomi calls herself “Mara” because the Lord has dealt bitterly with her (1:20), we would be quick to jump to the rescue and try and vindicate God, insisting he had no hand in this and that it is because we live in a fallen world that these tragedies happen.
-All of this is true to a very large extent, but the question still stands, “where was God?” and moreover where is God in the midst of our own tragedies today?
-This seems to be at the heart of the book of Ruth and we are provided with an answer.
+What is interesting is that God is hardly mentioned in the Book of Ruth, and as one reads through the first half of this book, it is easy to ask the question, ‘Where was God in the midst of all this suffering?’.
+In fact, when Naomi calls herself ‘Mara’ because the Lord has dealt bitterly with her (Ruth 1:20), we would be quick to jump to the rescue and try and vindicate God, insisting He had no hand in this and that it is because we live in a fallen world that these tragedies happen.
+These points are true to an extent, but the question still stands, where was God?
+And moreover, where is God in the midst of our own tragedies today?
+This seems to be at the heart of the Book of Ruth and don’t worry, we are provided with an answer.

-In the book of Ruth, we have this story of tragedy and redemption, which is so beautifully portrayed in this love story and then at the end of the book after the birth of Obed, the author ends with a Genealogy.
-Now up until this point, everything is mundane everyday life; tragedy strikes, we mourn and then hope is found and we carry on.
-This is something that is common to the human experience, because as Aviendha, a character in Robert Jordans’ book, The Dragon Reborn (1991), says, “Death comes for us all”.
-The book of Ruth seems to remind us of this reality in the first 5 verses but at the end of the book, in this genealogy, we are pointed to something far greater than what Ruth or Naomi could see in their tragedy.
-What we see is that from this family line comes the line of David, and therefore from this line comes Jesus, our Kinsman-Redeemer.
-Then all the seemingly mundane and tragic events in this story are woven together into God’s grand story of redemption for the whole world.
+So we have this beautifully portrayed story of love, tragedy and redemption, and then at the end of the book, after the birth of Obed, the author concludes with a genealogy.
+Up until this point, everything has been about mundane everyday life, then tragedy strikes and we mourn, and then hope is found and we carry on.
+The ending of this point provides us with a wider scope, a glimpse of something bigger, something far greater than what Ruth or Naomi could see in their lifetime.
+We see the descent of Ruth and Boaz’s line leading to King David, and further down the track, to Jesus, the Messiah.
+All the seemingly mundane and tragic events in this story are woven together into God’s grand story of redemption for the whole world.

-Don’t miss the significance of this point, Christ is our Boaz.
-He is our Kinsman-Redeemer.
+Don’t miss the significance of this point, Christ is our Boaz, our Kinsman-Redeemer.
 The significance is profound because according to the laws of the Pentateuch, a Kinsman-redeemer was one who acted on behalf of a relative who was in trouble, danger, or great need.
 In fact, the Hebrew term for kinsman-redeemer, ga'al, designates ‘one who delivers, rescues or redeems’.